VolistxTeam/Framework-Kernel/README.md

-# Volistx Framework Kernel
+# Kernel of Volistx Framework

 This is a part of Volistx Framework.

 ### Requirements
-- Laravel 9.x or Above
+- Laravel 10.x or Above
 - PHP 8.1.2 or Above
 - MariaDB 10.5.x